oceanmodeling/adcircpy/README.md

-Nice package for working with ADCIRC data.
+Python package for working with ADCIRC data.
-You\'re welcome.